 Step 2.
 Installing Postman on Ubuntu.

-We are going to install Postman on Ubuntu using snappy package system tool:
+We are going to install Postman on Ubuntu using the snappy package system tool:

 sudo snap install postman